mmalczak/recrutation/README.md

     * snort
         Monitors the traffic between the router and the server.
-In case of an alert, it sends respective rule to the firewall in order to block the traffic.
-Moreover, it writes the information about an alert to the database.
+In case of an alert, it sends respective IP address to the firewall in order to block the traffic from the given address.
+Moreover, it writes the information about the alert to the database.

     * db
         Database -- it records the events received from the snort module.